The blueprint for the human body is ‘written’ in DNA, and the ‘words’ are called genes.

-If the person inherits a single defective copy and the other is normal, the normal copy will compensate for the defect of the abnormal copy, in most cases: these people are called ‘healthy carriers’ and they do not develop the syndrome, but it is inherited by their sons.
+If the person inherits a single defective copy and the other is normal, the usual copy will compensate for the defect of the abnormal copy; in most cases: these people are called ‘healthy carriers’ and do not develop the syndrome, but their sons inherit it.

 Diseases related to the X chromosome

-The X chromosome contains several genes important for growth and development.
+The X chromosome contains several genes essential for growth and development.